Kershaw, LA Stars Shine, Dodgers Top Rays 8-3 in WS Opener

 “Stolen bases are a thing for me.
 That's how I create runs and create havoc on the basepaths,” he said.

-Tampa Bay's only previous Series was a five-game loss to Philadelphia in 2008.
+Tampa Bay was held to six hits.
+Its only previous Series was a five-game loss to Philadelphia in 2008.

+Los Angeles expanded its lead to 4-1 in the fifth, when Cash left Glasnow in to face left-handed-hitting Max Muncy with runners at the corners.
+Muncy hit a one-hopper to first baseman Yandy Díaz with the infield in, and Betts beat a strong but slightly offline throw with a headfirst slide past catcher Mike Zunino.

 An overwhelming majority of fans wore Dodger blue.

 “They’re everywhere.
 They always come out,” Kershaw said.
-“And so for as much as a game as we would have liked it to have been at Dodger Stadium and the 56,000 chanting, after everything that’s gone on this season, to have a 10-, 11,000 people in the stands and the big Dodger fans, this is pretty cool and definitely helps us for sure. ”
+“And so for as much as a game as we would have liked it to have been at Dodger Stadium and the 56,000 chanting, after everything that’s gone on this season, to have 10-, 11,000 people in the stands and a good bit of them being Dodger fans is pretty cool.”

-Los Angeles expanded its lead to 4-1 in the fifth, when Rays manager Kevin Cash left Glasnow in to face left-handed-hitting Max Muncy with runners at the corners.
-Muncy hit a one-hopper to first baseman Yandy Díaz with the infield in, and Betts beat a strong but slightly offline throw with a headfirst slide past catcher Mike Zunino.

-Justin Turner and Max Muncy doubled on consecutive pitches in the sixth.

 WHIFFING